 CPU: Exynos GPU: Mali-T628

 Pros: $74 for an octa core is cheap.
 Very powerful CPU able to run most PSP games.
 No vsync issue, no tearing.
 The board supports eMMC.
 4 USB ports.
-Friendly team, they provided two C1, one XU3 and one XU4 for free.
+Hardkernel supports Lakka by donating hardware and money.

 CPU: Amlogic GPU: Mali

 Pros: Box provided.
 Powerful CPU.
 Good quality for the GPU BLOBs able to run mupen64plus at full speed.
 The WeTek team have been very helpful, they sent us a free sample.
 Officially supported by LibreELEC.